 If your dog did not always rip toilet paper apart, it would help to consider what else happened when it first started.
 If it started doing it suddenly, it could be due to things such as learning that the behavior gets rewarded, getting less exercise or something causing it to become frustrated.

-If it does it more at a certain time
+If your dog rips up toilet paper more at a certain time

 It would also help to consider if there is a certain time that it tends to do it since the timing might also have something to do with it.
 If it seems to do it when you are around, it could be doing it because it has learned that you give it things when it does it.
 Whereas, if it does it at random times, it would be more likely that it does it naturally.